rachanahegde/tarot-card-reader/README.md

 <img src="Design/Mobile_Design_7.png" width="250px">  <img src="Design/Mobile_Design_with_AI_Chat.png" width="250px">

-## To Do
+## Completed To Do List
- -	~Design in Figma – for phone and desktop~
+ -	Design in Figma – for phone and desktop
- - ~Flowchart with decision tree for app features~
+ - Flowchart with decision tree for app features
- - ~Finalise design files~
+ - Finalise design files
- - ~Finish building home page with HTML and Tailwind for desktop (minimally responsive with flex)~
+ - Finish building home page with HTML and Tailwind for desktop (minimally responsive with flex)
  - Generate the card art for all the tarot cards and the associated description
  - Save pathways to card art and descriptions in JSON data file
+ - Build the tarot reading page using javascript and CSS for animations and DOM changes
+ - Display three card reading with explanation associated with each card below
-- Make it responsive for mobile and tablet
+ - Make website responsive for mobile and tablet

 ## Implementation
--	Load tarot card data from a JSON file.
--	Randomise order of cards (not visible to user) and then show cards to user

-## Technologies
+Technologies used:
 -	HTML
 -	Tailwind (CSS framework for responsiveness)
 -	Vanilla JS – logic for shuffling, selecting + displaying card meanings, also interactions with AI API
 -	JSON – storing tarot card data

-## My process and what I learned (update this when I'm finished)
+## My process and what I learned
 -	UI/UX Design
 -	Responsive design
 -	DOM manipulation, event handling, and animations

 ## Extra features to add in future versions
 🔮 Users can choose from different types of tarot readings